etherean-org/etherean-org.github.io/_posts/2020-05-02-to-share-or-not-to-share.md

 Enlightened founders will learn to save plenty of “dry powder,” in the form of a meaningful stake in wealth, ownership, and governance, to incentivize future community members to join, contribute, and stick around.
 They will install [good governance policies](/blockchain/governance/2020/01/06/key-ingredients-better-blockchain-part-v-governance.html) such as accountability and transparency, to ensure that future generations of “islanders” have a role to play in governance and can participate in economic upside.

+To be clear, they're under no obligation to do so.
+A legitmate founder has absolutely earned a license to exclusive ownership and control of whatever they've founded.
+This point is not in debate.
+The question to such a founder is, why should the world care about your island if you're not interested in having a broader array of stakeholders?
+In the twentieth century, the privately-held corporate empire was the norm.
+In the twenty-first, in the era of the blockchain, this model will be replaced by networks with an order of magnitude more stakeholders.
+We're still figuring this model out, but now is a great time to take it out for a spin and see what it's capable of.

 There are many islands out there, some sunnier than others, some with better economic policies than others.
 Which one will you pick, and why?
 I urge you to look past charismatic founders and shiny new technology and consider first of all what a project stands for.

 [^1]: This admittedly farfetched plot [may not sound so absurd](https://en.wikipedia.org/wiki/Cryptonomicon) to fans of Neal Stephenson.